 These financial statements were prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101").
-In preparing these financial statements, the Company applies the recognition, measurement and disclosure requirements of International Financial Reporting Standards as adopted by the EU ("Adopted IFRSs"), but makes amendments where necessary in order to comply with Companies Act 2006 and has set out below where advantage of the FRS 101 disclosure exemptions has been taken.
+In preparing these financial statements, the Company applies the recognition, measurement and disclosure requirements of international accounting standards in conformity with the requirements of the Companies Act 2006 ("Adopted IFRSs") and has set out below where advantage of the FRS 101 disclosure exemptions has been taken.

 The Company's ultimate parent undertaking, Turner & Townsend Partners LLP, includes the Company in its consolidated financial statements.
-The consolidated financial statements of Turner & Townsend Partners LLP are prepared in accordance with International Financial Reporting Standards, are available to the public and may be obtained from the registered office (see note 14).
+The consolidated financial statements of Turner & Townsend Partners LLP are prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 ("Adopted IFRSs"), are available to the public and may be obtained from the registered office: Low Hall, Calverley Lane, Horsforth, Leeds, LS18 4GH.